theartofcomputerprogramming/mmixsamples/README.md

 **`program_b_bubble_sort.mms:`** annotated Program B (Bubble sort) in 5.2.2 Sorting by Exchanging, The MMIX Supplement, to accompany Chapter 5, Sorting of TAOCP Volume 3, Sorting and Searching, by Donald Knuth

+**`exercise_5.2.2.12.mms:`** annotated solution to exercise 5.2.2.12 implementing Algorithm M (Merge exchange) in 5.2.2 Sorting by Exchanging, The MMIX Supplement, to accompany Chapter 5, Sorting of TAOCP Volume 3, Sorting and Searching, by Donald Knuth

+**`program_s_straight_selection_sort.mms:`** annotated Program S (Straight selection sort) in 5.2.3 Sorting by Selection, The MMIX Supplement, to accompany Chapter 5, Sorting of TAOCP Volume 3, Sorting and Searching, by Donald Knuth